-- .07 One of the main uses of a single earnings number in South Africa is in the calculation of a consistent price earnings (P/E) ratio.
+- .06 The headline earnings survey carried out by SAICA in 2006 and subsequent interviews with various user groups, including fund managers, analysts and financial institutions, showed a large demand from users in general for a clearly defined reference number (other than the earnings per share number in terms of IAS 33 Earnings per Share), which can be used for reporting and comparative purposes. - .07 One of the main uses of a single earnings number in South Africa is in the calculation of a consistent price earnings (P/E) ratio.
 A P/E ratio is a useful analysis tool for comparing the market ratings of companies and for trend analysis of the valuations of companies and sectors over time, even though the earnings of the various companies are not necessarily calculated using the same accounting policies.
 The P/E ratio can also be considered as the number of years' earnings, calculated on a consistent basis, that are represented by the current share price.
 The linking of the share price to earnings can be difficult to apply to the re-measurement2 of assets and liabilities, as markets that drive these re-measurements fluctuate, thus removing the element of consistency.
 There are inherent difficulties in determining a standard basis for calculating maintainable earnings, and headline earnings is not intended to be representative of maintainable earnings.
 The use of P/E ratios is not limited to the less sophisticated private investor; these ratios are also used by sophisticated institutional investors worldwide. - .08 Some believe that a meaningful P/E ratio should use the earnings items that relate to the operating/trading of an entity and not those items (such as the revaluation of certain assets) that relate to the capital platform of the business.
-The operating/trading items are essentially those that reflect performance in the current period (sales, salaries, etc.) and that can be extrapolated (modified or not) into the future. - .09 Not all re-measurements should, however, be ignored.
+The operating/trading items are essentially those that reflect performance in the current period (revenue, salaries, etc.) and that can be extrapolated (modified or not) into the future. - .09 Not all re-measurements should, however, be ignored.
 Those relating to working capital are of an operating/trading nature; for example, any impairment of the carrying value of inventories or fair value adjustments relating to a portfolio of securities held-for-trading.
 These re-measurements are part of an entity's operating/trading activities and should legitimately be included in an earnings number used for the calculation of a P/E ratio. - .10 These considerations point to the need for continuing to require disclosure of an additional, adjusted earnings per share number to supplement the IAS 33 earnings per share number.